Expedited Reinstatement After Your Disability Benefits Were Terminated

 • disabled child benefits, and

-• parent's benefits.
+• dependent parent's benefits.

 Appealing a Denial of Expedited Reinstatement

-The appeals process for a denial of expedited reinstatement is similar to the appeals process for initial applications.
-If your EXR request is denied, you have 60 days from the date you receive your denial letter to file a Request for Reconsideration.
-If your EXR Request for Reconsideration is denied, you can ask for an EXR hearing in front of an administrative law judge (ALJ).
-You have 60 days to make this request as well.
-If you disagree with the ALJ's decision, you can then ask the Appeals Council to review the ALJ's decision.
-For more information, see our section on disability appeals.
+If your Request for Reconsideration for the expedited reinstatement of benefits is denied, you can ask for an EXR hearing before an administrative law judge (ALJ).
+You'll have 60 days to make this request as well.
+If you disagree with the ALJ's decision, you can request an Appeals Council review of the denial.

 Talk to a Disability Lawyer